-This is a step-by-step through an actual negotiation process where I was representing the buyer dealing with a bank for a foreclosure property.
-You should also know that this bank purchased the loan in a package from the actual original lender, or at least the one holding it when the default happened.
+This step-by-step, real-life negotiation process details the experience of a buyer dealing with a bank for the purchase of a foreclosure property.
+The bank bought the loan in a package separate from the original lender—or at least the one who had been holding it when the default occurred.

-At times during the negotiations, which took a little over a week and a half, I was frustrated with the bank's seeming intentional disregard of the problems of the home they were trying to unload.
+The negotiations took a little over a week and a half, and the bank seemed to intentionally disregard the problems of the home they were trying to unload.
 But, in the end, the buyer triumphed because they didn't quit and took all factors into consideration.

-- The bank is very clear in all their documents that they know nothing and make no representations as to condition, and will pay for no repairs.
+The bank was very clear that it would make no representations as to the condition, and it would not pay for any repairs.

 Items of Contention

-- Bank wanted a closing date too soon to guarantee the variance could be approved and septic installed before closing, and they wanted $100/day from the buyer if we went past that date "at no fault of the seller."
+The bank wanted a closing date too soon to guarantee that the variance could be approved in time and the septic installed before closing.
+It wanted $100 a day from the buyer if he went past that date "at no fault of the seller."

-I won't go through every counter, but our negotiations centered around sale price, septic cost, survey/closing costs and the $100/day damages clause with the short period until closing.
-Every counter from us asked for more and to remove any payment of damages if the buyer couldn't get the items done in time due to delays at the county.
+Negotiations centered around the sale price, the septic cost, the survey/closing costs, and the $100-a-day damages clause with the short period until closing.
+Every counter from the buyer asked for more and to remove any payment of damages if the buyer couldn't get these items completed in time due to delays at the county.

-At the end, it took some creativity to get the deal done, and we did get the deal done.
-Here's the way we made our final counter, and they came back with an OK on it:
+In the end, it took some creativity to get the deal done, but it got done.
+The buyer made a final counteroffer and the bank came back with an OK on it.

-As you can see, by sending our final counter to them with the sale price increased from $112,000 with almost no other concessions, we got them to take it and shell out $12,000.
-That's a net selling price of $108,500, but the buyer won't need any more cash than the 20% for down payment and other closing costs.
-It's a great deal for the client, who'll close on a home ready to live in with about $50k+ in immediate equity.
+That's a net selling price of $108,500, but the buyer wouldn't need any cash other than the 20% for the down payment and other closing costs.
+It was a great deal for the buyer, who would close on a home that was move-in ready $50,000-plus in immediate equity.